B0hrer/thinkpad-x1c5-hackintosh/README.md

 Disclaimer:
 The system is running very stable and achieves better benchmark scores than Windows 10.
 This repo isn't meant as a guide by any means.
 I probably screwed up something in the process of creating this Hackintosh or there are better alternatives to tackle the problems I faced.
-Nevertheless I'm proud how this build turned out and if you happen to have the same machine you can certainly use the provided material as a starting point, as it's a full bootable copy of all necessary files from my EFI partition :) To use this simply clone the repo and place the content in /EFI/Clover on your EFI partition, after you installed Clover (Of course you should always download the latest Clover version and kexts from the corresponding repos, especially when you want to install a newer OSX version than 10.14.4 this step is mandatory)
+Nevertheless I'm proud how this build turned out and if you happen to have the same machine you can certainly use the provided material as a starting point, as it's a full bootable copy of all necessary files from my EFI partition :) To use this simply clone the repo and place EFI folder on your EFI partition.
+The setup works on 10.14.6 as stated in the title.
 # Specs
  -  CPU: i7-7500U
  -  GPU: Intel HD Graphics 620